 In order to have real-time visibility into any suspicious activity across the entire ecosystem of the connected car, you need advanced artificial intelligence and machine learning algorithms to monitor and analyze the behavioral patterns of the data flow.
-This wholesome perspective enables both actionable preventive measures to be taken in real-time, as well as predictive insights to avoid recurring incidents.
+This wholesome perspective enables both actionable preventive measures to be taken in real-time, as well as predictive maintenance insights to avoid recurring incidents.

 Upstream’s on board!
 Supporting the world’s toughest row across the Atlantic Ocean

 We’re excited to sponsor Team BlueTusk on their epic challenge!
 Here at Upstream, we love getting behind a good cause.
 So when the ‘BlueTusk’ Vodafone…Read more